Key Takeaways:

 Sample Image of Freeform Optics Designs

-Avantier uses advanced CNC machining and grinding/polishing techniques to produce various freeform optical components including lenses, mirrors, and prisms.
-With decades of experience in precision molding of lenses, Avantier supports high volume applications in precision molded freeform optics.
+Avantier uses advanced CNC machining and grinding/polishing techniques to produce various freeform optical components.
+These include lenses, mirrors, and prisms.
+Avantier has decades of experience in precision molding of lenses and supports high-volume applications in precision-molded freeform optics.

-We provide comprehensive support throughout the entire optical journey, including design, manufacturing, and rigorous testing of optical components and systems.
-Whether you require standard spherical and aspherical elements, components with aspherical surfaces, or freeform optics, our team is prepared to work closely with you on your custom project.
+We provide comprehensive support throughout the entire optical journey.
+This includes design, manufacturing, and rigorous testing of optical components and systems.
+Our team is ready to work closely with you on your custom project, whether you require standard spherical and aspherical elements, components with aspherical surfaces, or freeform optics.

 Related Content